 England, 150 years ago.
 The village of Wall contains a mysterious wall that is tended by an aging guard who forbids all entry into the lands beyond.
 Dunstan Thorn manages to trick his way past the guard.
 On the other side of the wall, Dunstan finds himself in the land of Stormhold.
 In the marketplace, he meets the girl Una, a princess who has been imprisoned by a witch using an enchanted chain.
 Taken by Dunstan, Una invites him inside the caravan.
 Nine months later, an infant child is left for Dunstan at the foot of the wall.
 The child, Tristan, grows into manhood in Wall.
 He loves the beautiful Victoria.
 However, the well-bred Humphrey also desires Victoria and humiliates Tristan.
 In Stormhold, the dying king cannot decide which of his four treacherous sons should succeed him.
 Before he dies, the king throws his ruby pendant up into the night sky, which causes a star to fall.
 When Victoria tells Tristan that Humphrey is going to buy her a ring on her birthday, Tristan determines to outdo him.
 When they see the star coming down, Tristan promises to bring it to Victoria for her birthday.
 Among the items left for Tristan as an infant is a magical Babylon Candle.
 Following the instructions to wish upon it, Tristan finds himself transported into Stormhold where the star crashed down.
 There he finds a beautiful girl Yvaine and comes to realise that she is the star itself.
 The star is also desired by the witch Lamia and her two sisters who plan to cut out Yvaine’s heart and eat it so they can regain their youth.
 At the same time, the king’s sons set out to find the star, in between seeking to eliminate each other, in order to claim the ruby pendant and become the king.
 Tristan sets out to take Yvaine back across the wall as a gift for Victoria, but their journey is beset by the others who are seeking Yvaine.

 British-born Neil Gaiman is a graphic novel writer, novelist and more recently screenwriter who has gained a cult appeal.
 Indeed, Neil Gaiman may well be the only graphic novel writer who has attained the celebrity status that is usually associated with rock stars and actors – Tori Amos even writes songs about him.
 The Neil Gaiman cult began in the 1980s with the celebrated graphic novel series The Sandman (1989-96).
 Gaiman went onto other graphic novel and comic-book works such as The Books of Magic (1990-1), The Tragical Comedy or Comical Tragedy of Mr Punch (1994) and Marvel 1602 (2003), as well as issues of established comic-books like Black Orchid, Miraclemen and Swamp Thing.
 Gaiman then began to branch out into book publication with Ghastly Beyond Belief (1985), which published a selection of bad prose from science-fiction literature; Good Omens (1990) co-written with Terry Pratchett, which satirises End Times/Anti-Christ themes; and solo fantasy novels such as Stardust (1998), American Gods (2001), Coraline (2002), Anansi Boys (2005), Interzone (2007), The Graveyard Book (2008), Odd and the Frost Giants (2008) and The Ocean at the End of the Lane (20130, as well as several children’s books.
 In more recent years, Gaiman has started to move onto the screen.
 He has written the Day of the Dead episode of tv’s Babylon 5 (1993-8); the fine fantasy tv mini-series Neverwhere (1996) set in a magic world beneath the streets of London; the English-language screenplay for Princess Mononoke (1997); co-created the amazing MirrorMask (2005); and written two episodes of Doctor Who (2005– ).
-2007 was the year that Neil Gaiman went global with the release of Stardust based on his novel and his screenplay for Robert Zemeckis’s Beowulf (2007), followed a little while later with Henry Selick’s long-planned stop-motion animated adaptation of Coraline (2009), How to Talk to Girls at Parties (2017), the tv series American Gods (2017-21) and the tv mini-series Good Omens (2019).
+2007 was the year that Neil Gaiman went global with the release of Stardust based on his novel and his screenplay for Robert Zemeckis’s Beowulf (2007), followed a little while later with Henry Selick’s long-planned stop-motion animated adaptation of Coraline (2009), How to Talk to Girls at Parties (2017), the tv series American Gods (2017-21), the tv mini-series Good Omens (2019) and the tv series The Sandman (2022- ).

 It is no particular surprise that Stardust has been released now at a point that cinema audiences are hungry for epic fantasy following the successes of Peter Jackson’s Lord of the Rings trilogy and The Chronicles of Narnia: The Lion, The Witch and the Wardrobe (2005) and sequels.
 Amid the other films clambering to ride on the backs of the fad for epic fantasy – think of the cringe-worthy likes of Dungeons & Dragons (2000), Earthsea (2004) and Eragon (2006), as well as the relative disappointment of The Golden Compass (2007) – Stardust is one that flies with a genuine magic.
 The shame about Stardust has been the lack of success it enjoyed at the American box-office.
 This in substantial part can be put down to a dreary trailer that looked like it had been blown up from a grainy video print and seemed to highlight the fantasy in the most routine and unmagical ways.